 However, the doctor found that the nine-week-old remains of Mercy Brown looked startlingly normal and un-decayed.
 Furthermore, blood was found in Mercy Brown’s heart and liver.
 This seemed to confirm the local fears that Mercy Brown was some kind of vampire who had been sucking the life from her living relatives.

 What Happened To Mercy Brown After Her Death?

-The doctor tried to explain that Mercy Brown’s preserved state was not unusual.
+The doctor tried to explain to the townspeople that Mercy Brown’s preserved state was not unusual.
 After all, she’d been buried during the cold winter months.
-Nevertheless, superstitious locals insisted on removing both her heart and liver and burning them ritualistically before reburying her.
+Nevertheless, superstitious locals insisted on removing both her heart and liver and burning them before reburying her.